amymor/Lifesaver-Context-menu/README.md

-# Lifesaver-Context-menu
-## A collection of lifesaver Right-click context menu entries
+# A collection of lifesaver Right-click context menu entries

 # Guide:
 ### All_ = Files and Folders Right-click context menu